North American Plate

 The 2011 Mineral quake appeared to be associated with the Spotsylvania high-strain zone, the boundary between the Goochland and Chopawamsic terranes.
 Those terranes are chunks of continental crust that were squeezed onto the North American continent as the Iapetus Ocean closed during the Paleozoic era.
 The edges of different terranes are zones of weakness, and potential sites of future earthquakes that relieve stresses that build up within the bedrock of Virginia as the North American Plate drifts westward.

-The Chopawamsic Terrane was a volcanic island arc that formed in the Ordivician period.
-Before the island arc was scrunched into Virginia, it was similar to Japan or the Aleutian Islands today.
+The Chopawamsic Terrane was a volcanic island arc that formed in the Ordovician period.
+Before the island arc was accreted onto Virginia, it was similar to Japan or the Aleutian Islands today.
 During the Taconic orogeny, as the Iapetus Ocean closed, the Chopawamsic Terrane was pushed by tectonic motion and plastered onto the edge of an expanding continent.
+In addition to the location of the suture between terranes, faults were created as the chunks of continental crust were squeezed together.